Imperforate hymen is a congenital condition in which the hymen lacks a normal opening.

 Primary amenorrhea with cyclic lower abdominal pain during menarche age.
-Imperforate hymen can be diagnosed at physical examination upon identification of a bulging, bluish membrane that allows positive transillumination at the introitus; consequently, imaging is rarely indicated
+An imperforate hymen can be diagnosed at physical examination upon identification of a bulging, bluish membrane that allows positive transillumination at the introitus; consequently, imaging is rarely indicated.

-Signal changes follow subcute bleeding episodes and the blood products in hematocolpometra:
+Signal changes follow subacute bleeding episodes and the blood products in hematometrocolpos:

 - T1: hyperintense endometrial fluid extending down to the level of the hymen